tfle/personal-website/index.md

 # About

-I am a Master of Information Technology student at the [University of New South Wales](https://www.unsw.edu.au).
-You may also know me from the [University of Sydney](https://www.sydney.edu.au), where I dabbled in Medical Physics, or the [Australian National University](https://www.anu.edu.au), where I majored in Astronomy.
+I am a Master of Information Technology student at [UNSW](https://www.unsw.edu.au).
+You may also know me from [USYD](https://www.sydney.edu.au), where I dabbled in Medical Physics, or [ANU](https://www.anu.edu.au), where I majored in Astronomy.
 {: .fs-6 .fw-300 }

 I run [coding and robotics classes](https://jnrengineers.com.au) in Sydney where I help primary school students develop their problem-solving capability, communication skills and programming ability.